 With an award-winning bar team, enjoy the ever-evolving drinks menu at Union Electric.
 Buried in Heffernan Lane, you can enjoy old-school hip hop tunes in a groovy, dimly lit venue.
-If it’s sunny out, head to the rooftop gin garden to enjoy the city views with a gin fizz in hand.
+Head to the rooftop gin garden to enjoy the city views with a gin fizz in hand.
 Think of it as a modern tiki bar, serving cocktails with bright, punchy flavours.

 Tumble down the rabbit hole into the fantasy world of StoryVille.
 This hidden bar is packed with whimsical wonders and nostalgia in every nook.
 Relive your childhood with fairytale-themed drinks.
 Order blazing bevs beneath a giant glowing mushroom.
 Sip mystery cocktails out of a teapot surrounded by larger-than-life books.
 And taste magical Butterbeer and Polyjuice potions.

 Hidden in plain sight, this new spot looks more like a sleek shop than a bar.
 A visit to the Moutai tasting room is a one-of-a-kind experience.
 Grab a seat at the intimate 12-seat table and sip your way through a guided tasting flight or a Moutai-based cocktail.
 If you've never heard of this spirit, it's been dubbed the national liquor of China and has a fiery flavour.